What Is a Birth Injury Settlement?

-Who Qualifies for Birth Injury Settlements?
+Who Is Eligible for Birth Injury Settlements?

 Here are some common birth injuries that prompt families to file lawsuits: